 Multi-Systemic Therapy – Partners with youth and their families to provide an evidence-based treatment program in an effort to strengthen the family unit and ensure that youth can successfully remain in their homes and/or communities.
 Works to help youth stay in school, re-engage youth in school, and/or find employment.

-Gang Outreach – Uses a combination of community engagement and case management to help curb gang activity for youth at-risk for gang involvement or currently gang involved.
+Gang Reduction and Intervention Team – Uses a combination of intensive case management along with individual and family counseling to help curb gang activity in youth at risk for gang involvement or youth who are currently gang-involved.

 Community Alternatives Program – Provides intensive case management, intensive monitoring, family support, and services for youth currently at-risk for placement in detention or pending release from detention